-Volunteers have been busy constructing and painting 50 nesting boxes for rainbow lorikeets, as part of a naturally inspired grant project run by Sustainability Learning Centre and Hobart College.
+Volunteers have been busy constructing and painting 50 nesting boxes for rainbow lorikeets, as part of a Naturally Inspired grant project run by the Sustainability Learning Centre and Hobart College.
 The project has also received support from an Inspiring Australia Public Science Events Grant.

 NRM South’s Naturally Inspired Grants are provided through funding from the Australian Government’s National Landcare Programme.

 For further information about the project, or to get involved, contact Jenny Dudgeon at the Sustainability Learning Centre Jenny.Dudgeon@education.tas.gov.au